wq/django-data-wizard/README.md

-**Django Data Wizard** is an interactive tool for mapping structured data (e.g. Excel, XML) into a normalized database structure via [wq.io] and the [Django REST Framework].
+**Django Data Wizard** is an interactive tool for mapping tabular data (e.g. Excel, CSV, XML, JSON) into a normalized database structure via [wq.io] and the [Django REST Framework].
 Django Data Wizard allows novice users to map spreadsheet columns to serializer fields (and cell values to foreign keys) on-the-fly during the import process.
 This reduces the need for preset spreadsheet formats, which most data import solutions require.

 <img width="33%"
      alt="Column Choices"